We moms spend much of our lives in the car. We run errands. We take kids to school, to soccer, to piano, to swim lessons, and on. And on.

 It's also a good idea to bring a pillow for each kid to encourage naps.
 And pack water bottles and healthy snacks that are minimal mess-makers such as frozen grapes, cereal o's, fruit roll-ups, and juice boxes.

 How many times have you needed to call another parent in your kid's class, but you didn't have the number?
 I always carry an old school directory in my car, just in case.
-(I keep the current one at home inside beside my phone.)
+(I keep the current one at home.)

 And, of course, a pen or pencil is essential.
 You always need one, and there's never one in your handbag when you do.